balena-io-experimental/inkyshot/README.md

 When figuring out what size font to use, Inkyshot (invisibly) fills the screen with the `a` character to see how many will fit.
 You can override this by setting the `TEST_CHARACTER` environment variable with any wider (`w`) or slimmer (`i`) characters of your choosing to adjust this behavior.

+### Rotation

+If Inkyshot is living in a different house where things aren't necessarily always the same way up, use the `ROTATE` environment variable to rotate the output by 180 degrees.

 ## Case

 STL files are included within the assets folder of the project for you to 3D print your own case.